Links between Trump associates and Russian officials: Donald Trump Jr.

-In May 2016, Donald Trump Jr. met with Aleksandr Torshin and Maria Butina at an National Rifle Association-sponsored dinner.
+In May 2016, Donald Trump Jr. met with Aleksandr Torshin and Maria Butina at a National Rifle Association of America-sponsored dinner.
 Both Torshin and Butina worked to broker a secret meeting between then-candidate Trump and Russian president Putin.

 On June 9, 2016, Donald Trump Jr., Jared Kushner and Paul Manafort had a meeting with Russian lawyer Natalia Veselnitskaya after being promised information about Hillary Clinton.
 Trump Jr. told The New York Times the meeting was about the Magnitsky Act.
 In emails proposing the meeting, publicist Rob Goldstone did not mention the Magnitsky Act and instead promised "documents and information that would incriminate Hillary" as "part of Russia and its government's support for Mr. Trump", to which Donald Trump Jr. responded, "if it's what you say I love it."

 On October 9, 2017, CNN reported that Scott S. Balber, formerly a lawyer for Donald Trump and now the billionaire Aras Agalarov's lawyer, obtained a memo from Veselnitskaya which showed that her focus at the meeting was repealing the Magnitsky Act sanctions, "not providing damaging information on Clinton".
 Subsequently, Foreign Policy published the full memo she took to the meeting.

+Elon Musk

+Elon Musk was the largest donor of the Donald Trump 2024 presidential campaign.
+Since 2025, he has been a senior advisor to the United States president and the de facto head of the Department of Government Efficiency (DOGE).
+According to former FBI agent Johnathan Buma, Elon Musk and Peter Thiel have been targets of Russian intelligence.
+Buma notes that, while Thiel cooperated with the FBI to identify the foreign espionage network, the Russians were able to take advantage of Musk's proclivities for drugs and women to approach Musk, and that Musk had repeated direct contacts with Putin.
+Multiple sources of The Wall Street Journal also confirmed that there were regular phone calls between Musk and "high-level Russians," including Putin.
+According to political scientist Ian Bremmer, Musk had told him he had spoken with Putin and Kremlin officials about Ukraine.